NathanJia/start/homework_2.md

 ##  Why do we love git workflow?

 + **Git** offers a lot of flexibility in how users manage changes.
 It stores the path you have gone through during the whole process of your project.
-+ You may save your current status with git and pick it up wherever you are.
-If you It shows your team members where you are on your way to your target and how they may probably help you.
-Moreover, it offers you the chance to regret!
++ You may save your current status with git and pick it up wherever you are. you can save your undone job at workplace and continue with your PC at home!
++ It shows your team members where you are on your way to your target and how they may probably help you.
+You may also gather new ideas from others to fix bugs and make your product better!
++ Moreover, it offers you the chance to regret!
+If you want to regret, just go to git and get your old versions of your project!
 ![](http://p.07358.com/image/20160406/1459929457191620.png)